Matthew 6:10: Analysis

 The opening of this verse, like the end of the last ones, echoes the Jewish Qaddish prayer.
 That prayer contained a call for the Kingdom of God to begin in one's lifetime.

 Kingdom is a metaphor for the Kingdom of God that the Jewish messiah was meant to bring.
 At several places in the New Testament Jesus states that he has brought the kingdom, and that this kingdom is the Christian faith, not the worldly empire that had been expected.
 Fowler notes that some have thus argued that this prayer is out of date, that it was intended for a pre-Christian audience not one where Christianity is already established.
 One response to this is that Christianity is far from universal, and that this phrase is a call for the Kingdom of Christ to spread to those who do not yet believe.
 Even those who do believe are never perfect Christians, and some part of their heart is always left untouched, and this verse can thus be read as calling for the full adoption of Christianity.
-Alternatively it is common to see kingdom as having more than one meaning in the New Testament, and that while Jesus did inaugurate and new kingdom, this verse is eschatological and looking forward to the final end times.
+Alternatively it is common to see kingdom as having more than one meaning in the New Testament, and that while Jesus did inaugurate a new kingdom, this verse is eschatological and looking forward to the final end times.